Laia Abril

-Laia Abril (born 1986) is a Catalan artist whose work relates to bio-politics, grief and women rights.
+Laia Abril (born 1986) is a Catalan artist whose work relates to bio-politics, grief and women's rights.
 Her books include The Epilogue (2014), which documents the indirect victims of eating disorders; and a long-term project A History of Misogyny which includes On Abortion (2018), about the repercussions of abortion controls in many cultures; and On Rape (2022) about gender-based stereotypes and myths, as well as the failing structures of law and order, that perpetuate rape culture.

 On Abortion won the Photobook of the Year award at the Paris Photo–Aperture Foundation PhotoBook Awards.
-In 2018 she was awarded the Tim Hetherington Trust's Visionary Award to work on On Rape.
+In 2018, she was awarded the Tim Hetherington Trust's Visionary Award to work on On Rape.
 For a History Of Misogyny, in 2019 she was awarded the Royal Photographic Society's Hood Medal and in 2020 she was awarded the Paul Huf Award from Foam Fotografiemuseum Amsterdam.
+In 2023, she won the Premio Nacional de Fotografía (National Photography Award) from Spain's Ministry of Culture.

 Life and work

 Abril was born in 1986 in Barcelona, Spain.
 She gained a degree in journalism in Barcelona.
 She moved to New York City to study photography at the International Center of Photography.
 In 2009 she enrolled at Fabrica research centre, the artist residency of Benetton in Italy, where she worked as a staff photographer and consultant photo editor at Colors magazine for five years.

 Since 2010, Abril worked on various projects exploring the subject of eating disorders: A Bad Day, a short film about a young girl struggling with bulimia; Thinspiration (2012), which explores the use of photography in pro-ana websites; and The Epilogue (2014), documenting the indirect victims of eating disorders, through the story of the Robinson family and the aftermath of the death of Cammy Robinson to bulimia.
 Critic Sean O'Hagan, wrote in The Guardian, that The Epilogue "... is a sombre and affecting photobook ... dense and rewarding ...
 At times, it makes for a painful read.
 From time to time, I had to put it down, take a breather.
 But I kept going back."

 Her long-term project A History of Misogyny includes Chapter One: On Abortion, about the repercussions of abortion controls in many different cultures; and Chapter Two: On Rape: and Institutional Failure, "a visualisation of the origin of gender-based stereotypes and myths, as well as the failing structures of law and order, that continue to perpetuate rape culture."
+On Rape was informed by the gang-rape of an 18-year old woman in Spain in 2016 where the perpetrators were charged with the lesser offence of 'sexual abuse' due to lack of evidence of violence.
+This case led to Spain's #MeToo movement.
+On Rape was published as a book by Dewi Lewis.